UPDATED: AUGUST 2021

 The rise of online shopping in the Philippines flourished in recent years.
 Two of the giant online shopping companies in the Philippines are battling it out for the online shopping supremacy.
 To start off, Lazada is one of the actual pioneers of the online shopping industry.
 Thanks to this company, the online shopping industry had shown potential and Filipinos are just as busy and hardworking as our international neighbors.
 Reigned for 3 years until the existence of Shopee came head to head against Lazada.
 For your information, both Lazada and Shopee are primarily a Singapore-based e-commerce platform.

-Launched in 2012, Lazada is the number-one online shopping and selling destination in Southeast Asia – present in Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
-As the pioneer of the eCommerce ecosystem in the Southeast Asia, Lazada has 155,000 sellers and 3,000 brands serving 560 million consumers in the region through its marketplace platform, supported by a wide range of tailored marketing, data and service solutions.
-With 300 million SKUs available, Lazada offers the widest range of products in categories from consumer electronics to household goods, toys, fashion, sports equipment and groceries.
-Focused on delivering an excellent customer experience, it offers multiple payment methods including cash-on-delivery, comprehensive customer care and hassle-free returns through its own first and last mile delivery arm supported by approximately 100 logistics partners.
-Lazada Group is majority owned by Alibaba Group Holding Limited (NYSE: BABA).
+Launched in 2012, Lazada is the number-one online shopping and selling destination in Southeast Asia – present in Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
+As the pioneer of the eCommerce ecosystem in Southeast Asia, Lazada has 155,000 sellers and 3,000 brands serving 560 million consumers in the region through its marketplace platform, supported by a wide range of tailored marketing, data and service solutions.
+With 300 million SKUs available, Lazada offers the widest range of products in categories from consumer electronics to household goods, toys, fashion, sports equipment, and groceries.
+Focused on delivering an excellent customer experience, it offers multiple payment methods including cash-on-delivery, comprehensive customer care, and hassle-free returns through its own first and last-mile delivery arm supported by approximately 100 logistics partners.
+Lazada Group is majority-owned by Alibaba Group Holding Limited (NYSE: BABA).
 HERE

 |Type of site||Subsidiary|